walchko/ultron/pihole/readme.md

 - To terminate, use: `docker-compose down`
 - You must be in this sub folder with the yaml to run `up` and `down` commands

+## `sed` Temporary Files

+Switching from VirtioFS to gRPC FUSE in the Docker Desktop settings fixed issues with temporary `sed` files having no read/write permissions.

 ## Apple Mail Fixes

 Recent versions of Pi-hole automatically sink hole requests to two key Apple domains (mask.icloud.com and mask-h2.icloud.com) to prevent the Apple Private Relay feature from bypassing Pi-hole.
 Due to this, the "Protect Mail Activity" feature in iOS 15 may not work when connected to a network using a Pi-hole server.